Grade 8 History Strand B – A Changing Society 1890-1914

 Use this Grade 8 History Strand B: Canada’s A Changing Society Unit to teach the post-settlement period of Western Canada and the years leading up to World War 1.
 If you’re seeking an engaging and comprehensive unit that aligns with the Ontario Curriculum, look no further!
 Prepare to embark on an exciting journey with your students through 12 in-depth lessons carefully crafted to explore and understand the rich tapestry of Canadian history from 1890 to 1914.
 Unlock the true potential of your classroom with this integrated unit that seamlessly weaves together Language Arts and History, creating a dynamic and immersive learning experience for your students.

-Curriculum Alignment: This unit is aligned with the Ontario Social Studies Curriculum 2018 Grade 8 Strand B. As well as British Columbia Socials 9.
+- Curriculum Alignment: Ontario Social Studies Curriculum 2023 Grade 8 Strand B and British Columbia Socials 9.

 - Settling Canada Top 10 Events Class Discussion

 - Historica Minute Videos (Sports, Inventor, Key Females)

 - The Changing Map of Canada – Examining Maps

 - Important Canadians QR Codes (Key People From This Era)